What is Actuarial Science?

 I chose the Actuarial profession because I was fascinated by the notion of risk quantification.
 Specifically, I was curious about how Actuaries used historical data to help model the likelihood of future events.

 The VCU curriculum incorporated a strong interdisciplinary approach.
-I took classes in math, statistics, programing, finance and some accounting.
+I took classes in math, statistics, programming, finance and some accounting.
 Each of those classes has proven to be useful in preparing me for my day-to-day work.
 Concepts from accounting and finance classes helped a lot when dealing with financial reporting and regulatory requirements.
 The programming classes also provided a valuable foundation that I was able to leverage when learning Actuarial specific software.

 DERRICK GACHAGO, CLASS OF 2021